HTTPArchive/almanac.httparchive.org/src/content/en/2022/jamstack.md

 But as the emphasized words demonstrate, there's clearly some continuity: the sites should be fast, they should be pre-rendered, and they should use an architectural approach that decouples "where you get your data" from "how you render your data".
 Even if a precise dictionary definition is hard to come by, Jamstack developers know what you mean when you say "Jamstack": you've got a site that loads really quickly, renders a lot of its useful content once, at build time, and retrieves additional data (if it needs to) via JavaScript.

 <p class="note">Disclosure: the two authors of this report were Netlify employees.
-This report and the underlying analysis were reviewed and approved by multiple volunteers not affiliated with Netlify.</p>
+This report and the underlying analysis were reviewed and approved by others not affiliated with Netlify.</p>

 ## Quantifying the Jamstack: what counts?